click on the menu below to navigate this site

 September 16, 2010: Wolf Creek

-Near the intersection of highway 89 and highway 4, back in the midst of the Sierra Nevada Mountains is the Carson Iceberg Wilderness.
+Near the intersection of Highway 89 and Highway 4, in the heart of the Sierra Nevada Mountains, lies the Carson Iceberg Wilderness.

-A magnificent hike there follows the Wolf Creek.
-The hike is framed by the Toiyabe National Forest and tall granite escarpments.
-Julia and I once again ate our cheese sandwiches in a phenomenal spot.
-After this hike, we returned to our hotel in Topaz Nevada.
+We enjoyed a magnificent hike along Wolf Creek, surrounded by the Toiyabe National Forest and tall granite escarpments.
+Julia and I once again savored our cheese sandwiches in a phenomenal spot.
+Afterward, we returned to our hotel in Topaz, Nevada.

 Video: Wolf Creek